Joel-Barratt/Eukaryotpying-Python/README.md

 ### Running this code

->While in the folder with all the files from the cloned Eukaryotyping github run:
+>Update the "euktypDir" in the "run_BayHeur.sh" script.
+Then, while in the folder with all the files from the cloned Eukaryotyping github run:

 ```bash
 bash run_BayHeur.sh